JMS55/jms55.github.io/content/posts/2025_12_27_solari_bevy_0_18/index.md

 ReSTIR DI handles the first bounce of lighting, ReSTIR GI handles the second bounce of lighting, and the world cache handles all subsequent bounces.

-Summed together and denoised we get full, pathtraced lighting, close to the quality of a offline movie-quality pathtracer - but running much, much faster due to heavy temporal and spatial amortization.
+Summed together and denoised we get full, pathtraced lighting, close to the quality of an offline movie-quality pathtracer - but running much, much faster due to heavy temporal and spatial amortization.

 Or at least, that's the theory.

-In practice, all the amortization and shortcuts gives up some accuracy (making the result biased) in order to improve performance.
+In practice, all the amortization and shortcuts give up some accuracy (making the result biased) in order to improve performance.

 My goal with Solari is to get _as close as possible_ to the offline reference (zero bias), while getting "good enough" performance for realtime.
 Going into the 0.18 dev cycle, improving quality was my main priority.